 Art and Composer Study

-While Redeemer Classical students will also learn the disciplines and techniques of the core arts, such as drawing, composition, painting, color theory, and reading music, they will also spend time studying great artists and composers and their works.
+While Redeemer Classical students also learn core artistic disciplines and techniques, such as drawing, composition, painting, color theory, and reading music, they will also spend time studying great artists and their works.
 Mason’s methods of doing so include art study, in which children develop their attention to detail, sense of style, and artistic judgment by closely examining and then discussing great works each week.
 Similarly, with composer study children learn about famous composers’ lives and learn to distinguish their styles, most well-known pieces, and historical periods.
 Our study of art and music is integrated with our study of nature, history, religion, and philosophy.

 Living (Classic) Literature